 2000 Old Montauk Hwy, Montauk, NY 11954, USA

 The juxtaposition of rugged, weather-worn lighthouses and million-dollar mansions is unique to The Hamptons; a beautiful dissonance that defines the area.
 While many of the Hamptons' beaches can be prone to crowds, Southampton's Coopers Beach has some of the most serene, pristine shoreline on the island, offering a quiet and relaxing retreat for vacationers.
-For a truly unique Hamptons experience, skip the hotel and instead book a luxury
+This is one of the most beautiful New York beaches.
+And don't forget to check out the